Need help?

 ✔︎ human energetic connection often lost through a computer screen

-Your commitment to practicing on your own, outside of our sessions together, is an important part of the process.
+Your commitment to practicing on your own, outside of our sessions together, is a critical part of the process.
 Depending on your goals and needs, I may also provide recordings and other resources to help you stay on track with your goals.

-(I kindly request a minimum of 4 sessions.
-Yoga therapy is not a one-time quick-fix, nor is it as simple as taking a pill.
-If you are committed to investing in your own healing, you can benefit significantly from our work together.)
+(Yoga therapy is not a one-time quick-fix, nor is it as simple as taking a pill.
+If you are committed to investing in your own healing, you can benefit significantly from our work together.
+I've seen incredible transformations.
+You can read more here.)